zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

     3. Disable and prevent Windows Server Manager from running on startup.

-4. User RDP to Windows VM which will start the *LogonScript* script execution and will onboard the VM to Azure Arc.
+4. User RDP or connect using Azure Bastion to Windows VM which will start the *LogonScript* script execution and will onboard the VM to Azure Arc.

 ## Deployment